FairwindsOps/pentagon/docs/getting-started.md

     * AWS instance type of the kube master node in the working cluster
     * Defaults to t2.medium
   * **--working-kubernetes-worker-node-type**:
-  * AWS instance type of the kube workder nodes in the working cluster
+  * AWS instance type of the kube worker nodes in the working cluster
   * Defaults to t2.medium
   * **--working-kubernetes-dns-zone**:
     * DNS Zone of the kubernetes working cluster